 Parents also have an important role to play as key stakeholders for youth programs, such as peer education and school-based programs.
 Involving parents in aspects of these programs may be a valuable way to improve program outcomes and create a more enabling environment.

-This report synthesizes a literature review of research on parenting of adolescents in developing countries and discussion from a technical meeting in 2006 of researchers and program representatives.
+This report from the World Health Organization synthesizes a literature review of research on parenting of adolescents in developing countries and discussion from a technical meeting in 2006 of researchers and program representatives.
 It organizes findings into five key roles for parents, which programs could target to promote and improve adolescent health (2007).

 This journal article summarizes the findings from a literature review on parent-child communication in sub-Saharan Africa, including on frequency and content of discussions, factors associated with sexuality communication, communication style and tone, barriers to communication, outcomes, and intervention studies (2011).

-This journal article summarizes the trends in adolescent sexual and reproductive health in developing countries, from early marriage to sexual activity, contraceptive use and pregnancy, and discussing various communication and intervention components—including those working with parents—to advance their health (2009).
+This journal article by Hindin et al. summarizes the trends in adolescent reproductive health in developing countries, from early marriage to sexual activity, contraceptive use and pregnancy, and discussing various communication and intervention components—including those working with parents—to advance their health (2009).